 Shop Assistant shall mean an employee whose principal function is to make direct sales to the public and in doing so accepts or arranges payment for goods sold.

+Tourism Officer shall mean an employee who provides advice to visitors on the history of the area, sites to visit and accommodation to stay at.

 S1.5 State Minimum Award Wage